Centre for Transport and Society news

 January and the in

-To find out more about why longer commutes are linked to lower life satisfaction (unless you commute by rail) have a look at Travel Behaviour.
+To find out more about why longer commutes are linked to lower life satisfaction (unless you commute by rail) have a look at the project website.

 Transport strategy for mass pilgrims visiting Iraqi holy cities

 Thamir Alqatrani joined CTS from 1 April 2017 to study a PhD concerning the management of pilgrimage movements in the Iraqi holy city of Karbila.
 Thamir is sponsored by the Iraqi government and one of just 25 applicants across the country who was awarded the prestigious bursary since 2015.